Rapport: Rapport and Technology

 In the 21st century, online communication has had a huge impact on how business is conducted and how relationships are formed.
 In the era of Covid-19 and the shift to remote work and schooling, the way in which rapport is built has evolved.
 Communicating solely through online channels challenges rapport building.
 Challenges include technical difficulties interrupting video calls and direct messaging, interruptions and distractions from the user's home, a lack of intimacy and the ability to observe one another, lack of eye contact, mundane interactions, and the "pressure of presence".

+Rapport in Business

+In 2000, Professors Gremler and Gwinner proposed rapport as a central construct in understanding customer-employee relationships in service businesses characterized by a high amount of interpersonal interactions.
+They defined rapport as "...a customer's perception of having an enjoyable interaction with a service provider employee, characterized by personal connection between the two interactants."
+The research showed that rapport positively impacts customer satisfaction, loyalty intent, and word-of-mouth communication.